jido/seqoia/README.md

 ## Why?

 Seqoia is a derivative of QOI.
-Its decoder is designed to be compatible with QOI, however the encoder is not compatible.
-SQOA images are about 0.7% smaller than QOI.
+It can read and write QOI files in addition to SQOA files.
+SQOA images are about 0.7% smaller than QOI and they are amenable to further reduction using a generic compression tool.

 Compared to stb_image and stb_image_write Seqoia offers 20x-50x faster encoding, 3x-4x faster decoding and 20% better compression.
 It's also stupidly simple and